murderteeth/kong/README.md

 This way production thinks it was migrated starting from the baseline and handles future migrations normally.

 ### postgres x timescale
-locally you can run postgres and timescale from a docker image, eg using `make postgres`. connect to your local with
+Locally you can run postgres and timescale from a docker image, eg using `docker compose up postgres`. connect to your local with
 ```
 PGPASSWORD=password psql --host=localhost \
   --port=5432 \